zqwei/zqwei.github.io/README.md

-# vanilla website
+# Personal website

-This is a vanilla derived website using semantic-ui and jekyll.
+This is my personal website using semantic-ui and jekyll.

 ## License